idavis/idavis.github.io/_posts/2019-07-16-jetson-containers-introduction.md

 cd jetson-containers/
 ```

-Create a new file named `.env` in the repository root folder.
+Create a new file named `.env` in the repository's root folder.
 This file is sourced into your build steps and configures the builds.

-The first bit we need to get the JetPack dependencies in a reusable form which we can version control and leverage across multiple images.
+To get started we need the JetPack dependencies in a reusable form which we can version control and leverage across multiple images.

 There are two ways detailed below.
 The manual way has you run the SDK Manager and then running a build.
-The automated way build a container which has the SDK Manager installed and automates the running of the tool.
+The runs SDK Manager you have installed and automates its execution.

-We're going to start off with Xavier (jax) but you can also run Nano/TX2 builds here (just substitute the text jax for nano/tx2).
+We're going to start off with [Xavier (jax)](https://developer.nvidia.com/embedded/jetson-agx-xavier-developer-kit) but you can also run Nano/TX2 builds here (just substitute the text jax for nano-dev/tx2).
 Both UI and Terminal options are listed for each step.

-Note:
-For all images built here, you can override the image repository with the `REPO` variable (in the `.env` file) setting it to your container registry: `REPO=mycr.azurecr.io/l4t` but it will default to `REPO=l4t`.
+Note: For all images built here, you can override the image repository with the `REPO` variable (in the `.env` file) setting it to your container registry: `REPO=mycr.azurecr.io/l4t` but it will default to `REPO=l4t`.

 ### Manual